Using a CDN Live service for adaptive and multi bitrate streaming

 Set up your Adobe Flash Media Live Encoder (configured to multiple outputs)

-If you plan to stream over HLS protocol then make sure that H.264 is selected as output format above.
+• On the Encoding Options tab define your desired multiple bitrates.
+If you plan to stream over HLS protocol then make sure that H.264 is selected as output format.

 Integrate into JW Player

-Let's integrate your adaptive & multi bitrate CDN live stream via JW Player on your URL http://www.mycompany.com/index.html.
-Let's assume that 6534287788.r.cdnsun.net is the Service Identifier of your CDN Live service and that audio bitrate in all your three live streams is 32 Kbps.
+Let's integrate your adaptive & multi bitrate CDN live stream via JW Player on your URL https://www.mycompany.com/index.html.
+Let's assume that 12345.r.cdnsun.net is the Service Identifier of your CDN Live service and that audio bitrate in all your three live streams is 32 Kbp.

 Set CORS

-Enable Cross Origin Resource Sharing (CORS) for .m3u8 files.
+Enable Cross Origin Resource Sharing (CORS).
 Please refer here for more details.

 Set cross-domain policy

-Set Cache-Control HTTP header value to no-cache for .m3u8 files.
+Set Cache-Control HTTP header value for .m3u8 and .ts files.
 Please refer here for more details.

-Set MIME type to application/vnd.apple.mpegurl for .m3u8 files.
+Set MIME type for .m3u8 and .ts files.
 Please refer here for more details.

 RTMP protocol